georgetayqy/ArticPy/README.md

-# codeChallenge
+# ArctiPy
+This repository contains a small app that helps you to conduct elementary NLP processes with Python.
-This repository serves as a storage location for scripts needed to for the SPF Code Challenge.
-This README.md file serves as a guide on how to set up the environment and to run the scripts.
+This README.md file will serve as a guide on how to set up the environment and to run the scripts.
 In-depth explanations on how the modules work will be provided in a separate README.md file in the `pyfiles` folder.

 ## Running the App
 There are 3 main ways you can access the functionalities of the app, namely replicating/downloading the repository onto your local machine and setting up using `requirements.txt`, setting up the environment using Docker, and finally through the web application interface hosted on Streamlit.

+We recommend that users try to use the app's source code to run the app as it gives you the most control over how you want the app to run, and provide you with unfettered access to the code for you to edit to suit your needs.

+For users who want to orchestrate the running of the apps on multiple devices, they may find the second method of using Docker to run the app better as Docker allows for easy orchestration through Docker Compose, Docker Swarm and Kubernetes.

 ### Setting up the app environment using `requirements.txt`
 #### Init